Amitoj411/planetlab/assignment_4/README.txt

 #######################
     Summary:
         The code runs consistent hashing to load balance the keys across the network.
-        No membership protocol is implemented; each time operation (PUT, GET, ..etc) need to be executed a PING command is sent to the node before the operation.
+        No membership protocol is implemented; each time operation (PUT, GET, and REMOVE) need to be executed a PING command is sent to the node before the operation.
 If it failed, the command will be sent to first successor (target node -1; counter clockwise) up to 3 (Arbitrary selected).

     Failure: